 - A. The attached interim financial reports were prepared in accordance with Philippine Financial Reporting Standard.
-The accounting policies and methods of computation followed in these interim financial statements are the same compared with the audited financial statements for the period ended December 31, 2023. - B. Except as reported in the Management's Discussion and Analysis of Financial Condition and Results of Operations, there were no unusual items affecting assets, liabilities, equity, net income or cash flows for the interim period. - C. There were no materials changes in estimates of amounts reported in prior period that have material effects in the current interim period. - D. Except as disclosed in the Management's Discussion and Analysis of Financial Condition and Results of Operations, there were no other issuances, repurchases and repayments of debt and equity securities. - E. There are no significant events that happened subsequent to June 30, 2024 up to the date of this report that needs disclosure herein.
+The accounting policies and methods of computation followed in these interim financial statements are the same compared with the audited financial statements for the period ended December 31, 2024. - B. Except as reported in the Management's Discussion and Analysis of Financial Condition and Results of Operations, there were no unusual items affecting assets, liabilities, equity, net income or cash flows for the interim period. - C. There were no materials changes in estimates of amounts reported in prior period that have material effects in the current interim period. - D. Except as disclosed in the Management's Discussion and Analysis of Financial Condition and Results of Operations, there were no other issuances, repurchases and repayments of debt and equity securities.